admoores/chrome-extension-speed-round/README.md

  - Check the box that says 'Developer mode'
  - Click the button that says 'Load unpacked extension...'
  - Choose the _folder_ from the unpacked zip (the whole folder, mind)
- - There should be a small 'e' to the right of your URL bar
+ - There should be a small 'e' to the right of your URL bar.
+Click it and go